painless-software/docker-tox/README.md

 Alternative Docker base image for Python testing with [tox](https://tox.readthedocs.io/en/latest/).
 If you need Git.

+Also ships with the prerequisites for installing `psycopg2`, `mysql-python` and `mysqlclient`.

 Python Test Automation
 ----------------------

-Derives from [`themattrix/tox`](https://hub.docker.com/r/themattrix/tox/), which you should use if you don't need Git.
+Derives from [`themattrix/tox`](https://hub.docker.com/r/themattrix/tox/), which you may use if you don't need Git.

 - [Usage](https://github.com/themattrix/docker-tox#usage) (README of the parent image)
 - [Contribute](https://github.com/painless-software/docker-tox/) (GitHub repository)